 In this case it can be helpful to write the content down in all its detail, so it won’t be lost.
 That way, we can more confidently evaporate from that canyon to explore different ground, knowing that we’ve preserved the “facts.”
 And often in this new territory the answer appears, whether it’s the solution to a math problem, the name of that movie we saw last week, the understanding that we need to let go and forgive, or the confidence that we will rise to the challenge.

-Photo: Placing rock on pile at the pass, Bhutan 1986
+Photos: My baby self and later placing rock on pile at the pass, Bhutan 1986